Key States and Transitions

 |Top Previous Next|

-Each key on your keypad can be in five different states, as defined by the pl_kp_event_codes constant.
-Here are those states:
+Each key on your keypad can be in one of the five states, as defined by the pl_kp_event_codes constant:

-0- PL_KP_EVENT_LONGRELEASED: The key has been released "for a while".
+0- PL_KP_EVENT_LONGRELEASED: The key has been released "a while ago".

-3- PL_KP_EVENT_LONGPRESSED: The key has been pressed "for a while".
+3- PL_KP_EVENT_LONGPRESSED: The key has been pressed "a while ago".

 4- PL_KP_EVENT_REPEATPRESSED: Auto-repeat for the key.

-The diagram below shows all key states and possible state transitions.
+The following diagram shows all key states and possible state transitions:

-When the keypad is enabled (kp.enabled is set to 1- YES), the keypad buffer is cleared and each key's state is set to "longreleased".
+Enabling the keypad object (setting kp.enabled = 1- YES) clears the keypad event FIFO and sets each key's state to "longreleased".
 Press the key long enough, and the key will go into the "pressed" state.
 From there, the key can go to "released" and, later, "longreleased" if you let go of that key, or into "longpressed" and then "repeatpressed" if you keep the key pressed.

 On matrix keypads, the kp. object will track the state of all keys on the keypad simultaneously, and it is possible to press several keys at once — state transitions will be recorded independently for each key.
 Binary keypads only allow to track a single key at a time.
 This is because a binary keypad is only capable of sending a single key code at any given moment.